 product does not require time or temperature control for safety to

 (c) Complaints.
 The department shall maintain a record

-of a complaint made by a person against a cottage food production
+of a complaint made by a person against an operator.

 (d) Packaging and labeling requirements for cottage

 food production operations.
-All foods prepared by a cottage food production
+All foods prepared by an operator shall

-operation shall be packaged and labeled in a manner that prevents
+be packaged and labeled in a manner that prevents product contamination.